skoczen/polytester/README.md

 - `polytester foo` or `polytester foo,bar` just runs the test suite(s) specified.
 - `--autoreload` or `--ci` watches all files specified in a `watch_glob`, and immediately runs the relevant suite on file changes.
 Any running tests are killed.
 - `--wip` runs tests flagged as "work in progress" by running the `wip_command` for all suites that specify it.
-- `--verbose` dumps all output to the shell.
+- `--verbose` or `-v` dumps all output to the shell.
 To prevent collisions, when run in this mode, test suites are run in serial, instead of the normal parallel execution.
 - `--parallel n m` only runs test chunk `n` of `m`, for parallel build test environments.
 - `--config foo.yml` specifies a different location for the config file.
 Default is `tests.yml`